Definition of Cultural Competence

 - An environment of respect, equity, and justice

-- CRC served the younger as well as the older student with almost 60% of the student population under the age of 25 and almost 14% over the age of 39.
+- CRC served the younger as well as the older student with slightly less than 61% of the student population under the age of 25 and 11.3% over the age of 39.

-- The ratio of female students to male students was approximately 55 % female and 44% male.
-One percent of our students selected unknown as their gender.
+- The ratio of female students to male students was approximately 55% female and 44% male.

-- More than 42% of CRC students were first-generation college students.
+- Almost 35% of CRC students were first-generation college students.

-- CRC students come from varied economic backgrounds with slightly more than 41% of students reported incomes considered below poverty and almost 27% of students reported incomes that are considered middle income.
+- CRC students came from varied socioeconomic backgrounds with 37% of students reporting incomes considered below poverty and slightly more than 28% of students reporting incomes that are considered middle income.

-- Almost 49% of CRC students attended classes only during the day and 16% of students attended only at night.
-Slightly more than 23% of students took classes during the day and evening and almost 13% of our enrollments were in online classes.
+- Slightly more than 51% of CRC students attended classes only during the day only and 16% attended classes only at night.
+Almost 22% of students took classes during the day and evening and more than 11% of our enrollments were in online classes.

-- Most students attended part time with approximately 27% taking fewer than 6 units and 42% enrolled in 6 to 11.9 units.
+- Most students attended part-time with approximately 25% taking fewer than 6 units and 42.5% enrolled in 6 to 11.9 units.